-\\ BHA has zero studio wheelchair units.

-\\\Only includes units at 295 and 297 Centre Street, units #'s BP0003 - BP00028 and BP0033 - BP0056.
-Overall, this is a family development but these units are set aside for the elderly and non-elderly disabled and have their own site-based waiting list.
+- \\ BHA has zero studio wheelchair units. - \\\Only includes units at 295 and 297 Centre Street, units #'s BP0003 BP00028 and BP0033 BP0056.
+Overall, this is a family development but these units are set aside for the elderly and non-elderly disabled and have their own site-based waiting list. - Developments (or parts of developments) that are removed from the public housing program through, for example, RAD conversions or Demolition/Disposition actions will be removed from this list as they are removed from the public housing program.